dbt-labs/docs.getdbt.com/website/docs/guides/best-practices/how-we-structure/5-semantic-layer-marts.md

 ## When to make a mart

-- If we can go directly to staging models and it's better to serve normalized models to the Semantic Layer, then when, where, and why would we make a mart?
+- ❓ If we can go directly to staging models and it's better to serve normalized models to the Semantic Layer, then when, where, and why would we make a mart?
-  - We have models that have measures but no time dimension to aggregate against.
+  - 🕰️ We have models that have measures but no time dimension to aggregate against.
 The details of this are laid out in the [Semantic Layer guide](https://docs.getdbt.com/guides/best-practices/how-we-build-our-metrics/semantic-layer-1-intro) but in short, we need a time dimension to aggregate against in MetricFlow.
 Dimensional tables that
-  - We want to **materialize** our model in various ways.
+  - 🧱 We want to **materialize** our model in various ways.
-  - We want to **version** our model.
+  - 👯 We want to **version** our model.
-  - We have various related models that make more sense as **one wider component**.
+  - 🛒 We have various related models that make more sense as **one wider component**.
-  - We have similar models across multiple data sources that make more sense **unioned together**.
+  - 1️⃣ We have similar models across multiple data sources that make more sense **unioned together**.
-  - We have models in our project we **need to time to refactor** but want to serve up to the Semantic Layer quickly.
+  - ⌚ We have models in our project we **need to time to refactor** but want to serve up to the Semantic Layer quickly.
-- Any of the above and more are great reasons to build a mart.
-Analytics engineering is about creativity and problem solving, so these are not prescriptive rules, there are many reasons to build marts in any project.
-The most important takeaway is that you don't _have to_ if you're using the Semantic Layer.
+- 🌍 Any of the above and more are great reasons to build a mart.
+Analytics engineering is about **creativity and problem solving**, so these are not prescriptive rules, **there are many reasons to build marts** in any project.
+The most important takeaway is that you don't **_have to_** if you're using the Semantic Layer.